How to Start Talking to Relatives About Estate Planning

 • What to do if you ever become incapacitated

-When discussing distribution of money, it is your choice if you want to include numbers with those statements.
+When discussing distribution of assets, it is your choice if you want to include specific numerical values with those statements.
 Most people do not include the exact amount of money that they plan on giving to their family members since it is a touchy subject.
-Especially when there are uneven distributions of wealth among children, it might be enough to just state that they will be giving a portion of your money each.
-If you choose to do so, explaining that you want some of your assets to a charity of your choice can prevent any confusion after your death to family members.
+Especially when there are uneven distributions of wealth among children, it might be enough to just state that they will each be inheriting a portion of your assets.
+If you choose to do so, explaining that you want some of your assets to be donated to a charity of your choice can prevent any confusion after your death to family members.